tranquangvu/go-rails-template/README.md

 ## Testing

-1. Start to run your testing by: `bundle exec rspec`
+1. Start to run your specs by: `bundle exec rspec`
-2. Check coverage by open `coverage/index.html` in web browser
+2. See coverage by open `coverage/index.html` in web browser

 # Common Patterns